abecam/CVGA/content/studios/_index.md

 ---
-title: "Our friends"
+title: "Our games"
-description: "The friends of the Collective."
+description: "The studios of the Collective and their games."

 showLikes: true
 showViews: true